 Please take time to create a safe environment for the students.
 It can be challenging and exposing to role-play in front of your peers and these sessions are challenging in that they bring clinical content together with consulting skills.
-We always have more to learn about consulting and the purpose of these sessions is to have an opportunity to try things out, to make mistakes, to improve through obtaining feedback and through observing others' consultation styles.
+We always have more to learn about consulting and the purpose of these sessions is to have an opportunity to try things out, to make mistakes, to improve through obtaining and also giving feedback through observation.
 It is also important to explain to the students the option of taking timeout if they are stuck.
 In this case they could ask their colleagues in the group how best to proceed.
 Feel free also yourselves to institute timeout if the role-play is going around in circles or you can see the student struggling.